 If you’re in marketing, regardless of whether you’re employed by a small-to-medium sized business or a large enterprise, one of your most important goals is likely lead generation.
 It can be daunting, trying to figure out exactly which methodologies to employ in an effort to deliver the warmest leads to your sales team, but it’s a road worth exploring!

-In this post, we’ll examine the 3 main pillars of lead generation: properly aligning your digital footprint, driving traffic to your website, and, by creating great content, getting those website visitors to convert.
+In this post, we’ll examine the 3 pillars of seo and lead generation: properly aligning your digital footprint, driving traffic to your website, and, by creating great content, getting those website visitors to convert.

 If you’re a super tech-savvy digital marketer who is employing techniques such as multi-variate testing, heat mapping and you’ve created multiple pieces of content based on various stages of the sales-cycle, you probably won’t learn anything you don’t already know.

 On the other hand, if you’re just tipping your toe in the proverbial water of lead generation, or you want to have some tools at your disposal that will help you deliver warm engaged leads to your colleagues in sales, this might help!